garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week02/Queue.md

-- both ends and the operations are performed in First In First Out (FIFO) order
+- both ends and the operations are performed in First In First Out (FIFO)